-of Transfer Electives" on page 33.
-Electives must be chosen from the "Approved List of Transfer
+Humanities elective must be chosen from the "Approved List of Transfer Electives" on page 33.

+Electives must be chosen from the "Approved List of Transfer Electives" on page 33.

 Students who complete MTH 175-176 and 177-178 may substitute MTH 277 or an elective.